gutocarvalho/archey-macos/README.md

 # Archey for MacOS

-An archey script for OS X forked from obihann/archey-osx.
+An archey script for MacOS forked from obihann/archey-osx.

 ```sh

 ❯ ./archey

                  ###               User: gutocarvalho